 How Does a CPAP Work?

-CPAP refers to continuous airway pressure.
-A CPAP therapy uses a machine that’s specially designed to treat OSA or other sleep apneas by delivering a constant stream of pressurized airflow.
+Continuous positive airway pressure (CPAP) uses a machine that’s specially designed to treat OSA or other sleep apneas by delivering a constant stream of pressurized airflow.
 By doing so, your throat muscles stay intact while you sleep—allowing you to breathe normally, maintain healthy oxygen levels, and feel comfortable so you can rest easier.

 There are various CPAP machines to fit your needs and individual lifestyle.
+These machines come with different pressure settings and a number of types of masks to customize and enhance your CPAP experience.
 Airsense 10 CPAP by ResMed is a popular model.
 And if you’re traveling, smaller device like the Air Mini Travel CPAP Machine can act as a perfect on-the-go option.

 A CPAP machine is made up of three major parts: